mohsen-ameli/dotfiles/README.md

 Then their profile can be shared either via QR-code or by accessing it in `~/configs/something.conf`

 On a client then, either scan the QR-code or share the config file and have them imported.

+### Linux Client
+IMPORTANT: I don't know why but put the raw ip address of the server in the config file, not the domain name.
+For some reason I had my duckdns domain and it didn't work.

-On linux you can run this to activate a certain config file:
+On a linux client you can install wireguid from `https://github.com/UnnoTed/wireguird`.

+For a more command line approach, install `wireguard-tools` if on arch.
+Then put the config file in `/etc/wireguard/something.conf` To connect run:
-`wg-quick up something.conf`
+`wg-quick up <name-of-vpn>`

 and to disconnect run:
-`wg-quick down something.conf`
+`wg-quick down <name-of-vpn>`

+You could also just keep the original .conf file handy and run:
+`wg-quick up /path/to/file.conf`

 ## General Notes